brunomachado37/plt/README.md

-deep_ai             A match is played between an advanced AI and an intermediary AI contest_heuristic   100 matches are played between an intermediary AI and a simple AI, without rendering contest_deep        100 matches are played between an advanced AI and an intermediary AI, without rendering help                Display all available arguments
+deep_ai             A match is played between an advanced AI and an intermediary AI contest_heuristic   100 matches are played between an intermediary AI and a simple AI, without rendering contest_deep        100 matches are played between an advanced AI and an intermediary AI, without rendering thread              Run match with engine running on a different thread help                Display all available arguments
 ```